 Managing detail-intensive and complex projects has been a challenge and a pleasure since the beginning of Don’s practice.
 Day-to-day, Don and his team focus on helping clients successfully evaluate, negotiate, document, and close on a broad spectrum of business and personal transactions.
 Although he has advised and served on boards of publicly traded companies, most of his time is spent representing clients with closely held businesses and addressing the myriad issues they face day-to-day.

-South Carolina Bar – Real Estate Practice Section, Past Chairman
+South Carolina Bar – Board of Governors (2015-2019); Senior Lawyers Division Executive Council (2011- ); Real Estate Practice Section, Past President

 Spartanburg County Bar (President 2013-2014)

 Fourth Circuit Federal Judicial Conference (since 1986)

 American Bar Association (Member, Corporation, Banking and Business Law Section; Real Property, Probate and Trust Law Section; Law Practice Management Section)

 - Buying and Selling Small Businesses in S.C. – 1991